 - It’s open till midnight!
 Could you imagine how much fun the roller coster a would be in the dark?!
 Unfortunately with two small boys in tow Hubby and I didn’t get a chance to find out… Maybe next time.

-Things not so keen on – the only thing I would wish for is for the fireworks to be on a little earlier than 11.45pm to give us a chance to see them.
-Also for the shows you need to get to some of the smaller venues well in advance, we arrived 20 minutes early for the Bubblebou Show and couldn’t get in because it was full.
+The only thing I would wish for is for the fireworks to be on a little earlier than 11.45pm.
+This would give us a chance to see them.
+Also for the shows you need to get to some of the smaller venues well in advance.
+We arrived 20 minutes early for the Bubblebou Show and couldn’t get in because it was full.
 But thats theme parks for you, some careful planning would mean you can avoid that particular pitfall.

 Some extra advice: